Sharing Success Community Grants

 The Sharing Success Community Grants Program is a special project of PHP, made possible through the generosity of CoBank, an industry lender.
 Community Grant funds are separate and apart from monthly member contributions to PHP.

-Qualifying organizations may apply for up to $2,000 in funding to implement programs or purchase necessary equipment to facilitate programs that will make a positive impact in the communities where Randolph EMC member-owners reside.
-All applications must be received electronically by May 31, 2020.
+Qualifying organizations may apply for up to $2,000 in funding to implement programs or purchase the necessary equipment to facilitate programs that will make a positive impact in the communities where Randolph EMC member-owners reside.
+All applications must be received electronically by May 31, 2021.

 People Helping People is most effective when it focuses on helping people in need and providing support to community organizations that enjoy universal support among the members.
 Projects submitted for consideration should: